Scheduling

 3. Document the pause in your team's change log.

-4. Resume schedules after the maintenance window closes.
+4. Toggle schedules back **on** after the maintenance window closes.

 * **Schedule against stable environments.** Avoid scheduling test plans against environments that have deployments running at the same time the tests execute.
 A test failure caused by a mid-deployment restart is a false negative that erodes confidence in the test suite.

-* **Use different schedules for different environments.** Run smoke tests hourly on staging and daily on production.
-Run full regression on staging nightly and on production only before major releases.
+* **Use different schedules for different environments.** Run smoke tests hourly on staging and a full regression daily on staging; reserve production runs for pre-release verification.

-* **Review the weekly schedule list every sprint.** Schedules accumulate over time.
-Regularly review the workspace-level Schedules view to deactivate schedules for features that have been deprecated, test plans that have been superseded, or environments that no longer exist.
+* **Review the workspace Schedules tab every sprint.** Schedules accumulate over time.
+Regularly review the workspace-level Schedules view to deactivate schedules for deprecated features, superseded test plans, or environments that no longer exist.

-* **Test your notification setup before relying on it.** Trigger a deliberate failure (temporarily modify a test case to assert something false) on a scheduled run to confirm that Slack and email notifications are delivered as expected.
+* **Test your notification setup before relying on it.** Trigger a deliberate failure (temporarily modify a test case to assert something false) on a scheduled run to confirm that email and Slack notifications work as expected.

 ## Troubleshooting